A True Story

 I grew up as a girl-shy boy, something I have said before in this blog.
 At Noru-Moru where I had much of my primary school education, I rarely talked to girls even though I admired a few.
 Then in the year 2000 when I transferred to Kunoni Educational Centre where I finished off my primary school education, I found myself in a class whose boys had a culture of not talking to girls at all.
 The boys even considered looking at a girl as an act worth ridiculing.
 I quickly became absorbed in that culture.

 Eventually during my time at Kunoni, that culture of not talking to girls led me to develop a strong dislike for women.
 Like I felt very jealous when I heard in the news of girls trouncing boys in KCPE and KCSE exams.
-I was also consumed with jealousy when President Daniel Moi appointed Dr. Sally Kosgei (a woman) as the Head of Civil Service and Secretary to the Cabinet sometime in 2001 when I was in Standard 8.
+I was also green with envy when President Moi appointed Dr. Sally Kosgei (a woman) as the Head of Civil Service and Secretary to the Cabinet sometime in 2001 when I was in Standard 8.
 Imagine I came to dislike women so much that one day while at home here in Kiserian, I perused through an old encyclopaedia trying to look for facts that would convince me women are inferior to men.

 After we finished our primary school education, one of my classmates named Calvin Morekwa told me that he thought our Kunoni culture of not talking to girls was stupid.
 I can't recall what I thought of Morekwa's remarks.
 All I can tell you is that I continued avoiding girls like plague well into my high school years at Starehe Boys' Centre.